 Doesn't seem familiar?
 Jump to the "Ultra" help on group discussions.

-Course groups can have their own discussion boards.
+Course groups can have discussion boards.
 Group discussion boards are available only to users who are members of the group.
-If a group discussion board is available, you can find it in the groups link on the course menu or in the My Groups area.
+If a group discussion board is available, you can find it in the My Groups section and on the group homepage.

 Doesn't seem familiar?
 Jump to the "Original" help on group discussions.

 In the Ultra Course View, your instructor may create groups or ask you to join a group for group discussions.
 Your instructor may grade your contributions.

 Discussions in the Ultra Course View don't use forums and threads.